 4.5 Interaction with other medicinal products and other forms of interaction

 No interaction studies of Human Albumin Baxalta 50 g/l with other medicinal products have been performed.

 4.6 Fertility, pregnancy and lactation

-The safety of this medicinal product for use in human pregnancy has not been established in controlled clinical trials and therefore should only be given with caution to pregnant women and breast-feeding mothers.
-Immunoglobulin products have been shown to cross the placenta, increasingly during the third trimester.
-Clinical experience with immunoglobulins suggests that no harmful effects on the course of pregnancy, or on the foetus and the neonate are to be expected.
+The safety of Human Albumin Baxalta 50 g/l for use in human pregnancy has not been established in controlled clinical trials.
+However, clinical experience with albumin suggests that no harmful effects on the course of pregnancy, or on the foetus and the neonate are to be expected.

 4.7 Effects on ability to drive and use machines

 Human Albumin Baxalta 50 g/l has no influence on the ability to drive and use machines.